impeccableai/axii-examples/tasks/train_test_split/README.md

 # Split Train/Test sets
 ## Description
-This script randomly splits a CSV file into train and test sets.
+This Task randomly splits a CSV file into train and test sets.
 The input file is specified using the "input" argument.
 The output train and test set files are specified using the "train_set" and "test_set" arguments.
 The user can define the size of the test set using "test_size" argument.

-The script uses the random seed to ensure reproducibility.
+The Task uses the random seed to ensure reproducibility.
 The user can specify the seed using the "--seed" flag.
-If the CSV file has a header, the script will keep the header in both train and test set files.
+If the CSV file has a header, the Task will keep the header in both train and test set files.

 ## Inputs
 - `input` - input file